ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
+Loading Initial Data in LaunchedEffect vs. ViewModel - <a href="https://medium.com/@skydoves/loading-initial-data-in-launchedeffect-vs-viewmodel-f1747c20ce62" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jaewoong Eum`**

+<blockquote>When initializing or fetching data upon entering a screen, it’s crucial to select the right trigger point for loading the initial data…</blockquote>

+<h3>2.
 Composable-scoped ViewModel: An interesting experiment - <a href="https://medium.com/proandroiddev/composable-scoped-viewmodel-an-interesting-experiment-b982b86d84cd" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Joost Klitsie`**

 <blockquote>Scope any ViewModel to the composition of the Composable it is in, while surviving configuration changes, by using the power of Lifecycle.</blockquote>

-<h3>2.
-Efficient Render Passes — On Tile-Based Rendering Hardware - <a href="https://medium.com/androiddevelopers/efficient-render-passes-on-tile-based-rendering-hardware-621070158e40" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahbaz Youssefi`**

-<blockquote>Efficiently use tile-based rendering hardware.</blockquote>

 <h3>3.
 Jetpack Compose: Top 10 mistake we all have made - <a href="https://medium.com/proandroiddev/jetpack-compose-top-10-mistake-we-all-have-made-a324b52366b8" target="_blank" rel="noopener noreferrer">link</a></h3>